For Some California Residents, Latest Wildfires Are A Tipping Point

 California Wildfires Continue Blazing Amidst Power Shut-Offs

-"We've been through several flood situations there," said Van Gelder, a white haired 74-year-old with a trim beard and a camouflage baseball cap.
+"We've been through several flood situations there," said Van Gelder, a white-haired 74-year-old with a trim beard and a camouflage baseball cap.
 "This was the worst we've seen in 40 years."

 He and his wife watched water creep toward the front porch of their green wooden cottage.
-Finally when the top step of their porch disappeared underwater they evacuated.
-They lost fruit orchards, a woodshop, and an art studio.
+Finally, when the top step of their porch disappeared underwater, they evacuated.
+They lost fruit orchards, a woodshop and an art studio.

 "We'll be cleaning up from that flood for the rest of our lives," said Van Gelder.

 The property was just starting to look normal a week ago when he heard explosions in the wee hours of the morning.
 Hot gusty winds shook the windows.
 Wildfire raged through surrounding hills.
-Firefighters warned his family flames could level the town.
+Firefighters warned his family that flames could level the town.
 His neighborhood was under a mandatory evacuation.

-Van Gelder promised officials he would remain vigilant but he refused to abandon his land.
+Van Gelder promised officials he would remain vigilant, but he refused to abandon his land.
 He and his wife weathered a few smoky days without electricity or gas.
 Then ferocious winds picked up again over the weekend.

 "The hills exploded in flames," Van Gelder said.
 "The house was surrounded by soot and ash blowing everywhere."